This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 But we popped over to the ice cream shop, housed in an old bank and we did not hold back.

 The iconic symbol of Taipei, and for a short time the tallest building in the world, Taipei 101 is well worth a visit.
-The fastest elevators in the world were a thrill.
+The fastest elevator in the world was a thrill.

 We also learned a lot about physics and mechanics because of the detailed explanation of the damper.
 This HUGE ball of steel is suspended at the top of the tower and helps to hold Tapei 101 steady in high winds.